PiL live 1992

 After answering an advert in 'Melody Maker' Chau was drafted into PiL as a temporary member to replace Lu Edmonds (who left due to hearing problems in 1988).
 Chau never recorded with PiL and contrary to press reports does not appear on the ‘9’ album.
 He does however appear on an unissued 1989 live album recorded at New York Ritz.
 Various tracks from the gig later appeared as the B-side of the ‘Cruel’ single's.
 He also appears on the 1992 BBC 'Evening Session' radio session included on the ‘Plastic Box’ compilation.

-A more than proficient session man, Chau has contributed work for Colourfield, Living in a Box & Laibach.
+A more than proficient session man, Chau has contributed work for Colourfield, Living in a Box and Laibach.
 He also played with German band Philipp Boa and the Voodoo Club 1989-1998 (with breaks) whom he met when supporting PiL in 1989.

 In 1993 Chau formed his own band Tantric – who to avoid confusion with another US band – later changed their name to The Candyheads in 2001.
 Their album 'Go Forth and Multiply' was released in 2003, however, soon after the band decided to split.
 He is currently doing session work, but says he may get involved with another band project again, but only when he finds the right people to work with.